Simone Salomoni was born in Bologna in 1979.

 Translated with www.DeepL.com/Translator (free version)

-Art exists only if what we do is known and recognized by others, without others we remain alone, no armor, we remain alone with the certainty that everything could collapse, would collapse even in front of the prodigy of a new work destined to overcome time.
+" Art exists only if what we do is known and recognized by others.
+Without others we remain alone, without any armor, we remain alone with the certainty that everything could collapse, would collapse even in the face of the prodigy of a new work destined to defy time."

 When you begin to read Operaprima you can already perceive a ruthless rhythm and gradually the sound that makes it outlines: it is like the sound of the blades of a helicopter that rises and flies and if the blades stop everything falls .
 But here the rhythm never gives up, it advances with strokes of sex, inventions, meditations, anger and desperation and fun.
 In the heliport where we finally manage to touch the ground after this powerful and courageous flight, we can smell a nocturnal scent of water and fire.
 And we remain dazed for a while, in the new silence that has been made.